 Jay Panda faces uphill task to retain stronghold Kendrapara

-Bhubaneswar, Apr 27: It will be a high-voltage clash in Kendrapara, Odisha where Bharatiya Janata Party's Baijayant 'Jay' Panda is taking on BJD's Anubhav Mohanty.
+Bhubaneswar, Apr 27: It will be a high-voltage clash in Kendrapara, Odisha where Bharatiya Janata Party (BJP)'s Baijayant 'Jay' Panda is taking on Biju Janata Dal (BJD)'s Anubhav Mohanty.

 There is a Congress candidate in the fray, a prominent High Court lawyer, Dharanidhar Nayak who had also contested the 2014 elections and had managed to capture the second spot.
 However, this time it is expected to be a BJD-BJP face off.